 The default for most car rentals in the United Kingdom is standard transmission.
 Automatic transmissions are available, but be prepared to pay significantly more for an automatic vehicle.
 If you are not used to driving a standard transmission, the cost may be worth it to avoid additional stress.

-Rental cars may be fueled by petrol (what North Americans call "gasoline") or diesel.
+Rental cars may be fueled by petrol (what North Americans call “gasoline”) or diesel.
 Find out which one your rental car uses so you select the correct pump when you refuel.
 Putting the wrong type of fuel in the tank can cause damage that you may be liable for.
-Almost every U.K. petrol station is self-serve, so make sure to pay attention.
-Petrol and diesel are sold by the liter, which is basically just a gallon with an accent.
+Almost every UK petrol station is self-serve, so make sure to pay attention.
+Note that petrol and diesel in the UK are sold by the liter rather than the gallon.

 Roundabouts, circular intersections in which traffic flows around a central island, are commonplace and provide an excellent means of keeping traffic moving, but they can be challenging to drivers not used to them.
 There are a few basic guidelines for navigating roundabouts.